Manchester Jazz Festival 2022, 20–29 May 2022, from £5.00 - Book now

-Manchester’s longest running music festival, Manchester Jazz Festival, returns with five days of the best northern, national and international contemporary jazz – featuring big-name bands, emerging artists and new works.
-Champions of musical innovation, this year’s line-up is a great one, with highlights including Andy Scott, the Sarah Tandy Quintet and Werkha.
-MJF also returns with a fresh new look this year, as well as a new festival hub location and more venues across the city than ever before.
+Manchester’s longest running music festival, Manchester Jazz Festival, returns with 10 days of the best northern, national and international contemporary jazz – featuring big-name bands, emerging artists and new works.

 First staged in the summer of 1996, the annual festival has grown to feature hundreds of musicians, across 80 – 100 free and charged events each year.
 2022’s festival will take place all across the city, at venues including Escape to Freight Island, Band on the Wall, Matt & Phred’s, NQ Jazz at the Yard, St. Ann’s Church, Piccadilly Station and Forsyths.

 The line-up features some of the best names in contemporary jazz including Nubya Garcia, Tim Garland, Anthony Joseph, Zoe Rahman, Rum Buffalo and Daniel Casimir.
 There’ll also be an immersive celebration of rail and water in the form of mjf originals commissions.
 Lara Jones will perform her new work titled Ensō in a specially-constructed geodesic dome in Manchester Piccadilly station from 19-22 May, while on 27 and 28 May, audio visual artist and performer Ruby Tingle will present Fountainia, her new music inspired by Manchester’s unique relationship with water, particularly its public water features.